 For investors looking to gain exposure to the commercial real estate asset class, there are a wide variety of options to meet each individual risk tolerance and time horizon.
 For example, an investor who prefers short term, highly liquid opportunities may prefer the publicly traded securities of a Real Estate Investment Trust.
 Or, on the other end of the spectrum, an investor with a high risk tolerance and a long term outlook may prefer ground up development opportunities.

-Investors looking for a core portfolio holding with stable cash flow and relatively little involvement in the day to day operations of the property may find a lot to like in assets with a “triple-net” lease.
+Real estate investors looking for a core portfolio holding with stable cash flow and relatively little involvement in the day to day operations of the property often consider investing in triple net lease properties—here’s why.

 What is a Triple Net Lease?

-Generally, there are two types of leases that are popular in commercial properties, gross and net.
+Generally, there are two types of leases that are popular in commercial properties: a gross lease and a net lease.

 - Single Net Lease: Tenant pays base rent; plus property taxes